jadecobra/python_tdd_exercises/source/how_to/setup_my_ide.rst

   .. image:: /_static/setup_my_ide/terminal_on_bottom.png
     :width: 600
-    :alt: Terminal Window at the bottom
+    :alt: terminal_ Window at the bottom

 * to the right - when the results I am looking at in the terminal_ are too long to see in the bottom, for example when working with documentation, JSON_ or :ref:`dictionaries`

   .. image:: /_static/setup_my_ide/terminal_on_right.png
     :width: 600
-    :alt: Terminal Window on the right
+    :alt: terminal_ Window on the right

 This setup helps me answer 2 questions